Zac & Mia

-Zac & Mia is an Australian young adult novel written by A.J.
+Zac & Mia is a young adult novel written by the Australian author A.J.
 Betts.
 The book was released on 24 July 2013.

 Background

 Betts started writing the novel in 2009 after working on a cancer ward in a children's hospital.
 Betts' main inspiration was a young woman named Tayla, who died suddenly.
 She later continued writing when Tayla's mother encouraged her to continue.
 Betts' main job previously was being an English teacher.

 Plot

 The novel follows seventeen-year-old Zac Meier as he undergoes treatment for non-Hodgkin lymphoma in Perth, Western Australia.
 He meets Mia, a fellow cancer patient in the adjacent room, and the two quickly form a connection.

 Structure

 The novel is divided into three sections, Zac, and, and Mia.
 Several critics have noted similarities between the book and The Fault in Our Stars.

 Reception

 The Australian praised the book, calling it "warm and uplifting".
 Australian Book Review noted that, despite the book's subject matter, it does not lapse into meldrama.
 The Guardian also praised the format but criticised Mia's character.